miklevin/MikeLev.in/_includes/cat_git.md

 <ol>
+<li><a href="/blog/linux-python-vim-git-the-new-literacy/">Linux, Python, vim & git: The New Literacy</a> (Sat Sep 16, 2023)
+<br/>Planning my book about learning how to use timeless tech tools such as Linux, Python, vim, and git to become digitally literate and develop timeless skills.
+Discover how to apply the 80/20-Rule (Pareto Principle) to acquire these skills, form daily habits, and gain a mindset that supports learning and growth.
+Explore the philosophy and ethos behind these technologies, and how they can offer users freedom from lock-in, centralized control, and vendor-dependence.</li>
 <li><a href="/blog/coding-keyboards-and-literacy/">Coding, Keyboards and Literacy</a> (Mon Sep 04, 2023)
 <br/>As literacy is continuously redefined, coding is becoming more and more important.
 To become proficient in coding, touch-typing on a full-sized QWERTY keyboard is essential.
 I propose that learning to type is a necessary step and provides a great escape from mobile addiction.
 Laptops are a bridge between two worlds, allowing you to use free and open source software without depending on Google, Apple or Microsoft.</li>
 <li><a href="/blog/skipping-the-web-frameworks-for-a-more-fundamental-approach-to-dev/">Skipping The Web Frameworks For a More Fundamental Approach to Dev</a> (Sat Aug 26, 2023)